Anas36Dev/Anas36Dev/README.md

   - War Operation V3 (as Lead Developer for 2 months)
   - TMR FiveM (as Lead Developer for 1 month)
   - TNR FiveM (as Founder & Lead Developer for 1 month)
+  - A project for [J.O.
+2024](https://www.paris2024.org/fr/) on Blaise Pascal High School in Châteauroux, in collaboration with ENEDIS / EDF (Electricite de France).

 ## 📫 Contact me :
   - On discord in my personal [Discord](https://discord.gg/BWyKCCyPsq) server or by DM : @anas36